hoangtv2000/deep-learning-with-pytorch/README.md

 # Lession Introduction to Deep learning with Pytorch.

 **Abstract.** This repo is our work of [Deep Learing with Pytorch: From zero to GAN](https://jovian.ai/aakashns/collections/deep-learning-with-pytorch) praticing.
-We study to solve from basic problems (like Linear Regression, MNIST handwriting classification) to advances (GAN,...).
+We study to solve from basic problems (like Linear Regression, MNIST handwriting classification) to advances (data augmentation, GAN (Generative Adversarial Networks),...).

 **Course**: